 Clearly, a responsible nature isn’t something that a child “inherits” from parents and family members.
 And neither do preschoolers automatically “pick up” responsible attitudes from just attending day care or pre-schooling institutions.
 It’s true that a child’s upbringing – family life – does play a vital role in infusing a sense of responsibility in them.
 However, family and home caregivers, as well as staff at a preschool in Bethesda MD must play a proactive role in setting that stage by making responsibility a part of a child’s lifestyle.

-So, as an adult with influence on young children’s upbringing, here are some things that you can do to set the stage for teaching preschoolers the importance of responsibility:
+As an adult with influence on young children’s upbringing, here are some things that you can do to set the stage for teaching preschoolers the importance of responsibility:

 Following these five stage-setters builds a great foundation for teaching your kids about responsibility.
 They also help youngsters shoulder their part of responsibility, whether it’s at home or at school, which sets the stage for them to grow into responsible adults as they enter other areas of society, including the workforce.
 But your teaching task isn’t yet complete!
 There are still a few things for you to understand about teaching responsibility to preschoolers.